The Calm Shield: 90 Seconds of Breath Before You React

 The 90-Second Rule

 Neuroscientist Jill Bolte Taylor discovered something remarkable: the physiological lifespan of an emotion in the body is just 90 seconds.
-After that, any continuation is a choice.
+After that, any continuation is a choice — a re-triggering of the same circuit by your thoughts.

-What Happens When You're Triggered When someone cuts you off in traffic or insults you, your amygdala fires within 12 milliseconds.
+What Happens When You're Triggered When someone cuts you off in traffic, insults you, or disappoints you, your amygdala fires within 12 milliseconds.
 Adrenaline and cortisol flood your bloodstream.
-Your prefrontal cortex goes partially offline.
+Your heart rate jumps.
+Your prefrontal cortex — the rational, planning, empathetic part of your brain — goes partially offline.

 The Calm Shield Technique 1. **Notice the heat** — Label it: 'This is anger.'
-Naming an emotion reduces amygdala activity by up to 30%.
+Naming an emotion reduces amygdala activity by up to 30% ( UCLA affect labeling research).
 2. **Breathe for 90 seconds** — Four counts in, hold, out, hold.
-This activates the vagus nerve.
+This activates the vagus nerve, which communicates directly with your parasympathetic nervous system.
 3. **Choose your response** — After 90 seconds, your prefrontal cortex is back online.
+You can now respond with intention rather than react with impulse.

 Your Micro-Challenge The next time you feel anger or frustration rising, count 90 seconds before responding.
 Breathe.
 Label the emotion.
 Then act.